-- 3.21 The Public Records (Scotland) Act 2011 ('PRSA') requires public authorities to develop and maintain a Records Management Plan ('RMP') subject to approval by the Keeper of the Records of Scotland ('the Keeper').
+- 3.22 The Public Records (Scotland) Act 2011 ('PRSA') requires public authorities to develop and maintain a Records Management Plan ('RMP') subject to approval by the Keeper of the Records of Scotland ('the Keeper').
 East Lothian Council's first and current RMP was approved in 2015 on an 'improvement plan' basis, highlighting a number of areas for ongoing development and improvement.
-The Council has continued to engage constructively with the Keeper's Assessment Team via a process of voluntary annual review since 2015, apart from a brief hiatus over the period of the pandemic. - 3.22 A procurement exercise remains in progress to identify a best value Supplier for all storage, retrieval and destruction services for paper records, and then the contents of the Dunbar Road paper records store (c.8000 boxes) will be emptied and transferred to the chosen Supplier.
-This will introduce significant service improvements through flexible and responsive retrievals services, secure transactions and effective environmental controls. - 3.23 The Information Governance team continues to contribute to the Microsoft 365 ('M365') implementation project team.
+The Council has continued to engage constructively with the Keeper's Assessment Team via a process of voluntary annual review since 2015, apart from a brief hiatus over the period of the pandemic.
+Since the last Information Governance Annual Report, the Keeper has reduced the review interval from annual to biannual. - 3.23 A procurement mini-competition has recently closed to identify a best value Supplier for all storage, retrieval and destruction services for paper records.
+Following evaluation and selection of a Preferred Supplier, the contents of the Dunbar Road paper records store (c.8000 boxes) will be emptied and transferred to the chosen Supplier.
+This will introduce significant service improvements through flexible and responsive retrievals services, secure transactions and effective environmental controls. - 3.24 The Information Governance team continues to contribute to the Microsoft 365 ('M365') implementation project.
+The team is currently supporting the completion of a pilot Sharepoint site and digital document store for Legal Services.
 The Information Governance features of M365 are robust, and will allow the automatic application of retention rules to individual records belonging to all Council Services as well as automatic version control and tracking.
-This is a key step in practically applying the Records Management Plan to the Council's digital records, and will provide a significant improvement to compliance. - 3.24 The Council's Records Management Plan is modelled after the Keeper's Model Plan, which at the time of creation included 14 Elements (now 15 for current submissions).
+This is a key step in practically applying the Records Management Plan to the Council's digital records, and will provide a significant improvement to compliance. - 3.25 Due to a combination of maternity leave and pressures on the Council's statutory information request-handling processes in 2024, a number of planned actions for records management from 2024 will carry forward into 2025.
+This includes progression of the Council's digital preservation programme, which has paused over 2024.
+This is expected to be re-instated in the second quarter of 2025-26.

+3.26 The Council's Records Management Plan is modelled after the Keeper's Model Plan, which at the time of creation included 14 Elements (now 15 for current submissions).

-2022 Recommendations:
+2022 Internal Audit Recommendations:

-- Review guidance on Council Intranet; - Continue to develop the Information Strategy; - Complete record audits of Council offices in line with the Asset Review project; - Ensure that records retention rules are applied to digital records; - Continue to develop Information Asset Register, including as a tool to support the regular review/destruction of records; - Progress actions to address the long term preservation of digital records; - Ensure that a complete and accurate representation of changes to records' content and location is captured in relation to both paper and digital records ('audit trail'); - Review staff training requirements and ensure these remain up to date;
+- Review guidance on Council Intranet; - Continue to develop the Information Strategy; - Complete record audits of Council offices in line with the Asset Review project; - Ensure that records retention rules are applied to digital records; - Continue to develop Information Asset Register, including as a tool to support the regular review/destruction of records; - Progress actions to address the long term preservation of digital records; - Ensure that a complete and accurate representation of changes to records' content and location is captured in relation to both paper and digital records ('audit trail');

+• Review staff training requirements and ensure these remain up to date;

-2023 Actions Taken:
+2024 Actions Taken: